• Skip to main content

 A buffer stage basically a reinforced intermediate stage which allows the input current to reach the output without getting affected by the output loading.

-In this post we will try to understand what digital buffers are, and we will be taking a look at its definition, symbol, truth table, double inversion using logic “NOT” gate, digital buffer fan out fan in, tri-state buffer, tri state buffer switch equivalent, Active “HIGH” tri-state buffer, Active “HIGH” inverting tri-state buffer, Active “LOW” state tri-state buffer, Active “LOW” inverting Tri-state buffer, tri-state buffer control, tri-state buffer data bus control and finally we will take an overview on commonly available digital buffer and tri state buffer ICs.
+In this post I will try to explain what digital buffers are, and we will be taking a look at its definition, symbol, truth table, double inversion using logic “NOT” gate, digital buffer fan out fan in, tri-state buffer, tri state buffer switch equivalent, Active “HIGH” tri-state buffer, Active “HIGH” inverting tri-state buffer, Active “LOW” state tri-state buffer, Active “LOW” inverting Tri-state buffer, tri-state buffer control, tri-state buffer data bus control and finally we will take an overview on commonly available digital buffer and tri state buffer ICs.

 So, if the input is “HIGH” the output turns “LOW”, if the input is “LOW” the output turns “HIGH”, so this is called as inverter.